 Mutual funds.
-Mutual funds offer a combination of services that are ideal for retirement investors.
-They are especially well-suited for beginning investors who worry about their ability to select appropriate stocks or bonds and who could benefit most from this brand of professional management.
+Mutual funds are especially well-suited for beginning investors who worry about their ability to select appropriate stocks or bonds and who could benefit most from this brand of professional management.
 But even experienced investors and those with large portfolios can benefit from what mutual funds have to offer: instant diversification, automatic reinvestment of earnings and easy-to-monitor performance.